clara-flo/Kickstarter-Project/Data_Cleaning/README.md

 * You get partial data → or no data at all.
 * You waste time fighting the same syntax errors.

+## ⛏️ So what do we want to do here ?
 **Goal:**

 * Get a **clean, reliable CSV** matching your **SQL table schema**, with: